janderland/fql/readme.md

 When primitives are used as tuple elements, they are encoded using the tuple layer.
-When they are used as the value portion of a key-value, they are encoded by FDBQ as outlined below.
+When they are used as the value portion of a key-value, they are encoded by FQL as outlined below.

 | Type     | Encoding                          |
 |:---------|:----------------------------------|